 Relation to the edit distance.
-There is only a weak connection between unit-cost edit distance d and q-gram distance d_q .
-Recall that we may have $d_q(x,y) = 0$ even though the edit distance can be high.
-On the other hand, a single edit operation destroys up to q-grams.
+There is only a weak connection between unit cost edit distance d and q-gram distance d_q .
+Recall that we can have a high edit distance even though $d_q(x,y) = 0$ due to the property of the q-gram distance that there may exist x and y, with $x \neq y$ and $d_q(x, y) = 0$.
+On the other hand, a single edit operation destroys up to q q-grams.
 Generally, one can show the following relationship.